jiDOK/singleton/README.md

 # singleton
 Example of two simple implementations of the Singleton pattern.
-Basic Singleton and more advanced Implementation using Generics.
+Basic Singleton and more advanced implementation using Generics.